ziguilp/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Go to Settings -> VPN.
 Select the VPN connection with `Your VPN Server IP` (or DNS name).
 1. Slide the **VPN** switch ON.

 (Optional feature) Enable **VPN On Demand** to automatically start a VPN connection when your iOS device is on Wi-Fi.
 To enable, tap the "i" icon on the right of the VPN connection, and enable **Connect On Demand**.
 You can customize VPN On Demand rules to exclude certain Wi-Fi network(s) such as your home network, or to start the VPN connection both on Wi-Fi and cellular.
-See [[Supporters] **Guide:** Customize IKEv2 VPN On Demand rules for macOS and iOS](https://ko-fi.com/post/Support-this-project-and-get-access-to-supporter-o-O5O7FVF8J)
+See **Guide:** Customize IKEv2 VPN On Demand rules for macOS and iOS in [:book: eBook: Set Up Your Own IPsec VPN, OpenVPN and WireGuard Server](https://hwdsl2.gumroad.com/l/vpnen/SETUPVPN).

 <details>
 <summary>